aditya8Raj/netflix-clone/README.md

 ---

 <h4>From day 1 to 10, I brushed up on python knowledge, I already knew many of its concepts so didn't spent much time on this.
-From Day 11, I will be starting something new.</h4>
+From Day 11, I started something JavaScript, I know most of its concepts too, so I will be quick with the basics.</h4>
 <h3>Day 1 : https://replit.com/@aditya7raj1/Day-1</h3>
 <h3>Day 2 : https://replit.com/@aditya7raj1/day-2</h3>
 <h3>Day 3 : https://replit.com/@aditya7raj1/day-3</h3>